 - First-time guests: 75 days prior to the sail date

-- Concierge Guests and Pearl Castaway Club Members: 123 days prior to sailing
+- Pearl Castaway Club members: 123 days prior to the sail date

 Step 3 — Determine How Flexible Your Plans Are

-Are you an early bird that knows your schedule far out in advance?
-Booking your sailing as far out as you possibly can will (obviously) maximize your chances of getting in on popular ships, itineraries, the length of cruise you’re looking for, certain ports of call and even room types.
+Are you an early bird who knows your schedule far in advance?
+Booking your sailing as far out as possible will maximize your chances of getting in on popular ships, itineraries, the length of cruise you’re looking for, certain ports of call and even stateroom types.

 Are you flexible & able to take a last-minute sailing?
-Don’t worry — that works too!
+That works too!
 While booking and checking in early will give you the most options, booking close to your sailing date will often score you major savings.

-Cruise lines aim to fill all cabins and often provide significant discounts for unreserved staterooms as the departure date approaches.
-These value periods typically occur during back-to-school and hurricane seasons.
+Cruise lines aim to fill all staterooms and often have discounts for unreserved staterooms as the sail date approaches.
+These value periods hoppen usually during back-to-school and hurricane seasons.
 Despite concerns about the latter, booking between May and September offers a good chance of sunny weather.
 In case of rain, there are plenty of onboard activities.
 Moreover, Disney Cruise Line prioritizes passenger safety, and in rare cases of serious weather alerts, they may change course or even reschedule your journey at no additional cost.

-While certain activities might be fully booked when you decide on a last-minute cruise, you'll still be able to enjoy the delightful food, entertainment and magical experiences that a Disney Cruise offers.
-The Disney Cruise Line Navigator app will be your go-to resource here, providing comprehensive details on schedules and offerings throughout your entire journey, ensuring you won't miss a thing!
+While certain activities might be fully booked when you decide on a last-minute cruise, you'll still be able to enjoy the yummy food, entertainment and magical experiences that a Disney cruise offers.
+The Disney Cruise Line Navigator app will be your go-to resource here, listing all details on schedules and offerings throughout your entire journey, ensuring you won't miss a thing!

 Step 4 — Set Your Budget Before You Book a Cruise